BabarBaig/to-do-list/README.md

 # ToDo List

-* Create a ToDo list with basic styling
+* Create a ToDo list using React
 * Implement full functionality of CRUD (Create Read Update Delete)

 ## To execute